Ashle3/PythonDataStructures/3-trees.md

 ## Binary Search Tree

 A __binary search tree__ (also known as a BST) is the same as a binary tree, except for the fact that there are rules to be followed when entering a new node.
-When entering a new node into a binary search tree (BST), the value of the node being entered is compared to the value of the root node (**if there isn't a root node, the new node will become the root node*).
+When entering a new node into a binary search tree (BST), the value of the node being entered is compared to the value of the root node (**if there isn't a root node, then the new node will become the root node*).
 If the value of the new node is __less__ than the root node, it goes into the __left__ subtree.
 If the new node is __greater__ than the root node, it will be placed into the __right__ subtree.
 Then, depending on whether the new node has been sent to the left or the right subtree, the new node is compared to the root of that subtree, and the process starts all over again until an empty spot can be found.

 Take the following tree for example: